Before Islam.

 When I became Muslim, fasting took on a different meaning.
 The practice I had been doing for my body became a practice I now did for my soul.
 Ramadan was not new to me physically.
 My body already knew how to fast.
 But spiritually, everything shifted.

 I started learning about the traditions of the Prophet Muhammad, peace be upon him.
-I learned about Zamzam water — the well in Mecca that has been flowing for over 1,400 years.
-I learned that the Prophet called it the best water on Earth.
-That he said it was like food.
+I learned about Zamzam water — the well in Mecca that has flowed since the time of Ibrahim, peace be upon him.
+I learned that the Prophet called it the best water on Earth (narrated by al-Tabarani).
+That he said it was like food (Sahih Muslim, from Abu Dharr).
 That pilgrims have been drinking it for centuries.

 But I did not yet know what was in it.